kaisenlinux/manpages-dev/category/Mount/mount.md

               mounts all filesystems except those of type msdos and smbfs.

               For  most  types all the mount program has to do is issue a simple mount(2) system call, and no detailed knowledge of the filesystem type is required.
-For a few types however
-              (like nfs, nfs4, cifs, smbfs, ncpfs) an ad hoc code is necessary.
+For a few types how‐ ever (like nfs, nfs4, cifs, smbfs, ncpfs) an ad hoc code is necessary.
 The nfs, nfs4, cifs, smbfs, and ncpfs filesystems have a separate mount program.
 In order  to  make it  possible  to treat all types in a uniform way, mount will execute the program /sbin/mount.type (if that exists) when called with type type.
-Since different versions of the smbmount pro‐ gram have different calling conventions, /sbin/mount.smbfs may have to be a shell script that sets up the desired call.
+Since different versions of the smbmount program have different calling conventions, /sbin/mount.smbfs may have to be a shell script that sets up the desired call.

        -U, --uuid uuid
               Mount the partition that has the specified uuid.